UniversalDependencies/docs/_ud-dep/iobj.md

 ~~~

 In general, if there is just one object, it should be labeled [dobj](), regardless of the morphological case.
 If there are two or more objects, one of them should be dobj and the others should be {{ page.title }}.
 In such cases it is necessary to decide what is the most directly affected object _(patient)._ If possible, language-specific documentation should help identify direct and indirect objects.

+Note that the above example could be reduced to _he teaches my daughter,_ then _my daughter_ would become direct object.